uglory-gll/javasec/iboot.md

 [Description]

-There is an arbitrary file upload vulnerability in the `/common/upload ` interface of the iboot backend management framework v1.1.3, which allows uploading files with arbitrary suffixes, such as HTML and XSS
+There is an arbitrary file upload vulnerability in the `/common/upload ` interface of the iboot backend management framework v1.1.3, which allows uploading files with arbitrary suffixes, such as HTML-XSS

 POC